LorenzoRottigni/LorenzoRottigni/README.md

 ## Rottigni.tech Environment

-I have a number of web services hosted at [Rottigni.tech](https://rottigni.tech/) that you might find interesting:
+I have a number of web services hosted at on rottigni.tech servers that you might find interesting:

 - [Storage Rottigni](https://storage.rottigni.tech/) - A static content provider for all your website needs!
 - [CV Rottigni](https://cv.rottigni.tech/) - My online CV, including my work experience and education